gitter-badger/probtn-web/wordpress-plugin/probtn/readme.txt

 For better usability users can use admin panel with settings and button targeting, and also some detailed statistics and analytics.

-In this plugin in "Settings" menu in subitem "Profit Button" you can see admin.probtn.com inside iframe to manipulate your button settings.

 == Installation ==

 1. Upload `probtn` folder to the `/wp-content/plugins/` directory